FredsGitHubAccount/Trivia-Game/README.md

 ## Objective

-Create a trivia game using HTML, CSS, & JQuery with a theme of your choice.
+Create a trivia game using HTML, CSS, & JQuery with a Harry Potter theme.

 ## Live link
 Open the live link at https://fredsgithubaccount.github.io/Trivia-Game/